shreychhabra33/Final_SQL_Course/README.md

 8. Write a SQL query to delete all records from the "customers" table where the "last_login_date" is older than 1 year. ( Optional )
 9. Write a SQL query to insert new records into the "employees" table, selecting data from the "temp_employees" table.
 10. Write a SQL query to update the "discount" column of the "orders" table by increasing it by 5% for all orders placed before a specific date.
+11. What is different between Temporay table and View table ?